fkie-cad/socbed/src/userbehavior/README.md

 ## Running

-Running the userbehavior is only possible in The BREACH Framework at this stage.
+Running the userbehavior is only possible in The SOCBED Framework at this stage.

 To run it:
 ```